Ministry of Industry and Information Technology: Functions

 The ministry is responsible for industrial development, policy, and standards.
 It also oversees industry operations monitoring, innovation, and information technology and approves fixed-asset investment projects in industry, communications, and information technology.

+MIIT has a major role in the development of digital information and communications technology and has some cybersecurity regulatory authority.
+It is involved in critical information infrastructure regulations, supervises cyberspace vulnerability databases, and the national vulnerabilities information sharing platform.

 It is the government body primarily responsible for supervising product standards.

+MIIT manages China's telecommunications equipment certification system.

 In 2006, Human Rights Watch said that the ministry is responsible for overseeing technical implementation of the censorship in China.

 MIIT delegates much of its legislative and standard setting work to the China Academy of Information and Communication Technology.
 The ministry is responsible for the current iteration of the Thousand Talents Plan called Qiming.
 MIIT has some regulatory overlap with the State Administration for Market Regulation (SAMR).
 Although MIIT does not have authority to enforce the Anti-Monopoly Law like SAMR does, it uses its departmental guidelines to address unfair competition issues.
 All apps provided in app stores require pre-approval from the ministry since 2023.

-Duties

-According to the Regulations on the Main Responsibilities, Internal Organization and Staffing of the Ministry of Industry and Information Technology, the Ministry of Industry and Information Technology assumes the following responsibilities: